ADHD can have a profoundly negative impact on all areas of a person’s life, their education, work, social life, self-esteem and happiness.

 Questionnaires to complete before the appointment

-2 online assessment appointments, lasting a total of 2-3 hours, to provide information about yourself
+An online assessment appointment, lasting a total of 2.5 hours, to provide information about yourself

-The opportunity for someone who knew you well as a child to provide information to me in a phone call
+The opportunity for someone who knew you well as a child to provide information in a phone call or via Zoom

-The opportunity for someone who knows you well as an adult to provide information to me in a phone call
+someone who knows you well as an adult to provide information in a phone call or via Zoom

 How much does an assessment cost?